Updated September 2019

 Despite it’s conservative background, Mississippi is making progress when it comes to fair access to cannabis.
 Mississippi also has a unique history with cannabis, as Ole Miss (University of Mississippi) has been the country’s sole producer of federally legal marijuana in the United States.
+Learn more about Mississippi marijuana laws below.

 Recreational Marijuana in Mississippi